The Boys' Brigade in the United Kingdom and Republic of Ireland: National structure

 A notable exception however is that Districts do not exist in Scotland, with Battalions being grouped directly to form the Region.

-Curiously, the Northern Ireland Region and the Wales Region each have only a single District, known as the Northern Ireland District and the Wales District, respectively, which formally exist as distinct entities from their corresponding Regions.
+The Northern Ireland Boys' Brigade (BBNI), which operates in Northern Ireland and County Donegal, is independent of The Boys' Brigade UK & RoI.

 Sections within a Company

 Within a Company (local group), each boy or young man will normally fall into one of four Sections (age groups):